ziyueqiu/ziyueqiu.github.io/_pages/Friends.md

 [Liwei Luo @ UCI](https://loliw.moe/) is a CS student who love daydreaming :).
 I have to mention that I really enjoy discussing Feminism with her!

-[Ruomin Huang @ USTC](https://fockee.github.io/) is an elegant researcher, and I am pretty sure he would agree with this statement :)
+[Ruomin Huang @ USTC](https://fockee.github.io/) is an elegant researcher, and I am pretty sure he would agree with this statement :) Good luck to his 2023 Fall application.

 [Beining Wu @ USTC](https://beiningwu7.github.io/) is hard-working on research.
 Good luck to his 2023 Fall application.